kbengine/kbengine/kbe/src/lib/python/Doc/library/locale.rst

 .. exception:: Error

-   Exception raised when :func:`setlocale` fails.
+   Exception raised when the locale passed to :func:`setlocale` is not recognized.

 .. function:: setlocale(category, locale=None)

-   If *locale* is specified, it may be a string, a tuple of the form ``(language code, encoding)``, or ``None``.
-If it is a tuple, it is converted to a string using the locale aliasing engine.
    If *locale* is given and not ``None``, :func:`setlocale` modifies the locale setting for the *category*.
-The available categories are listed in the data description below.
-The value is the name of a locale.
+The available categories are listed in the data description below. *locale* may be a string, or an iterable of two strings (language code and encoding).
+If it's an iterable, it's converted to a locale name using the locale aliasing engine.
 An empty string specifies the user's default settings.
 If the modification of the locale fails, the exception :exc:`Error` is raised.
 If successful, the new locale setting is returned.

    If *locale* is omitted or ``None``, the current setting for *category* is returned.